Jlozde/Xpenology-6.2.3-EasyFix/README.md

 This bash script will fix face recognition and video transcoding issues.

-Use it with caution and make sure you are back up everthing.
+Use it with caution and make sure you are backed up everthing.
 I am not responsible from any damage.

 # Credit:
 https://xpenology.com/forum/topic/24864-transcoding-without-a-valid-serial-number/